Mugging the Monster

 - ASDF Movie 4, to the mugger's confusion.

-- In RWBY, One of the mobsters attempts to rob Ruby Rose.
+- One of the mobsters attempts to rob Ruby Rose.
 After a brief conversation, the mook is flung across the store.

 - Note that they really layered the hints about Ruby being a badass thick.
 Beyond the Dramatic Wind indoors, we have: